cabo/voucher/draft-richardson-anima-rfc8366bis.md

 Similarly,they are expected to contact the MASA to indicate that an outstanding (presumably short lifetime) voucher should be blocked from automated renewal.
-Protocols for voucher distribution are RECOMMENDED to check for revocation of any domain identity certificates before signing of vouchers.
+Protocols for voucher distribution are
+RECOMMENDED to check for revocation of domain identity certificates before the signing of vouchers.

 ## YANG Module Security Considerations